 Eastbourne has the highest Council Taxes in the country, with the latter not including Water or Waste Water rates.
-The Water and Waste Water are paid separately, not to one but two water companies.
+The Water and Waste Water are paid separately.
 There is an additional charge for Police presence and protection, unlike in most other Council Tax areas.
 Plus, if you live in the Sovereign Harbour area, whether you live in a house or flat each owner or leaseholder or renter has to pay an additional charge of about £260 a year, irrespective of whether a property is worth £165,000 (a few) or under £300,000 (most) £1.4 million (six) as an Estate Rental Charge for sea defences and harbour maintenance, the only such charge of its type anywhere else in the UK or Europe or the world.
 Plus, if you live in the applicable section of Sovereign Harbour South, there is a separate Water Feature charge.
 New Sovereign Harbour area residents do not pay the same rate of Council Taxes as the rest of Eastbourne, they are at least one band higher even when the market values of Sovereign Harbour houses or flats are appreciably lower than in, for example, Meads.
-These grossly unfair anomalies are now beginning to receive extensive unfavorable publicity throughout USA, Canada, etc.
+These grossly unfair anomalies are now receiving extensive unfavorable publicity throughout USA, Canada, etc.